Al-Zaidi to Iraqis: We will cut corruption

 — علي فالح الزيدي (@AliFalihAlzaidy) May 14, 2026

 Fourteen ministerial appointments cleared the constitutional threshold Thursday.
-Five portfolios —Planning, Culture, Reconstruction, Higher Education, and Interior— remain vacant pending a follow-up parliamentary session.
+Nine portfolios —Defense, Interior, Planning, Culture, Reconstruction and Housing, Higher Education, Labor, Migration and Displacement, and Youth and Sports— remain vacant pending a follow-up parliamentary session.